Me.jpg

 Um, did Chi just break the fourth wall?
 (Credit: Kanata Konami, Madhouse)

 Chi has some more adventures discovering ants, a tree, mud, and the vastness of her new world.
 She follows a fat cat who’s looking for food (we never catch his name) and gets lost.
 She finds her way back to her old home, but her family is gone and there’s a new girl there.
-After getting lost again, a gracious cat invites her to live in his home since there’s plenty of room and food.
+After getting lost again, a gracious orange and brown cat invites her to live in his home since there’s plenty of room and food.
 But Chi needs to get back to her family.
 She spots David out for a walk and follows him home.

 Chi helps them pack.
 (Credit: Kanata Konami, Madhouse)